The firm "excels at representing clients in proceedings involving the FEC" (Chambers USA 2010). Our experience in this area includes:

 FEC MUR Number 5181: On behalf of Precision List, Inc.; Precision Marketing, Inc.

-- The complaint alleged that the Spirit of America PAC and Ashcroft 2000 violated the law by making and receiving contributions of value over the statutory limit, and by failing to report to the FEC a fundraising list rented to PLI and PMI as a contribution made and received.
-After reviewing the responses from PLI and PMI, the FEC determined to take no further action and closed the file as it pertained to them.
+- The complaint alleged that the Spirit of America PAC and Ashcroft 2000 violated the law by making and receiving contributions of value over the statutory limit and by failing to report to the FEC a fundraising list rented to Precision List, Inc. and Precision Marketing, Inc. as a contribution made and received.
+After reviewing the responses from Precision List, Inc. and Precision Marketing, Inc., the FEC determined to take no further action and closed the file as it pertained to them.

 FEC ADR Number 067: On behalf of John D. Ong.